 Brian Solis adds that social media isn’t the source of conversations, but they simply brought them to the surface.
 It’s up to us to monitor those “conversation clouds”.

 Of course, listening by itself is not enough.
-Solis provided the example of an airline company, which at one time was “spoken of” very negatively in online conversations; creating just as much negative impact for the company’s reputation (you’ll find this example in the slideshare).
+Solis provided the example of an airline company, which at one time was “spoken of” very negatively in online conversations; creating just as much negative impact for the company’s reputation.

 Situations like these don’t have to be catastrophic, but Solis also looked at all social media presences of the airline company, and concluded that it did not answer proactively in any way or even participated in the ongoing conversations at that moment.

 When Solis states that we as companies do not have the control, he does not mean that we’re completely powerless.
 On the contrary: by listening, participating, and acting in the right way, we can influence the course of online conversations by facilitating and embracing them.
 This is exactly what didn’t happen in the example he mentioned, and – let’s face it – also rarely happens at other companies.